-- The Department will implement a performance management system using pay for performance according to this policy. - The performance management system will include establishing a performance plan for each employee at the beginning of each review period, monitoring progress throughout the review period, assessing outcomes at the end of the review period, assigning appraisal ratings to each evaluated employee, and, based upon budget, administering pay based on an employee's performance. - Performance evaluations will be performed by an employee's primary supervisor.
+- The Department will implement a performance management system using pay for performance according to this policy. - The performance management system will include establishing a performance plan for each employee at the beginning of each review period, monitoring progress throughout the review period, assessing outcomes at the end of the review period, assigning appraisal ratings to each evaluated employee, and, based upon budget, administering pay based on an employee's performance. - An employee's primary supervisor will perform performance evaluations.